What Is Mesothelioma?

 Who Is at Risk of Developing Mesothelioma?

 Anyone who has come into contact with asbestos may develop mesothelioma, regardless of when, where, or how often they were exposed.
 However, certain groups may have higher chances of getting mesothelioma from asbestos exposure.
 This includes people who had a high risk of workplace asbestos exposure.

 Many industrial occupations put workers in direct contact with asbestos.
 High-risk jobs include construction work, shipbuilding, and automobile repair.

 U.S. Military Veterans

 Asbestos was used widely by each branch of the military.
-According to the VA, U.S. veterans account for one out of every three people diagnosed with mesothelioma.
+According to the U.S. Department of Veterans Affairs (VA), military veterans account for one out of every three people diagnosed with mesothelioma.